metarex-media/mrx-tool/HELP.md

 manifest.
 The user can limit the number of manifests in the history field so that the manifest does not contain redundant information.

-## Design Documentation
+## MRX Design Documentation

+This section goes over the design for the MRX file and the similarities and differences it has from MXF.

 The overall design utilises a few current mxf methods and standards for wrapping data, with some new additions being used when these do not cover our use cases.
-With the generated files following the op1a operational pattern.
+All MRX files have been generated following the op1a operational pattern.

 The frame wrapped data is multiplexed into a mxf stream, which shares the same base timing for all the frame wrapped data.
 This is to be wrapped with left